GSEC Full Form-Government Securities

 1. Short-Term Securities (Money Market Instruments)

-• Treasury Bills (T-Bills): These are short-term securities with maturities of 91 days, 182 days, or 364 days.
+• Treasury Bills (T-Bills): Short-term securities with maturities of 91 days, 182 days, or 364 days.
 They are issued at a discount and redeemed at face value upon maturity, making them a popular instrument for liquidity management.

 2. Long-Term Securities (Capital Market Instruments)

-• Government Bonds: These are long-term debt instruments with maturities ranging from 5 to 40 years.
+• Government Bonds: Long-term debt instruments with maturities ranging from 5 to 40 years.
 They offer fixed or floating interest payments (coupons) at regular intervals.

-• Inflation-Indexed Bonds (IIBs): The principal and interest payments on these bonds are adjusted according to inflation, protecting investors from purchasing power erosion.
+• Inflation-Indexed Bonds (IIBs): The principal and interest payments are adjusted according to inflation, protecting investors from purchasing power erosion.

-• Sovereign Gold Bonds (SGBs): These bonds are linked to gold prices and provide investors an alternative to physical gold investment.
+• Sovereign Gold Bonds (SGBs): Bonds linked to gold prices, providing investors an alternative to physical gold investment.

 • State Development Loans (SDLs): Bonds issued by individual state governments in India to meet their financing needs.